DNSBelgium/WebCat/README.md

 ## Setup container

-It is possible to run webcat inside a container.
-Inside this container a webserver will be starter.
+It is possible to run WebCat inside a container.
+Inside this container a webserver will be started.
 To access this webserver the relevant port needs to be exported.
-It maybe also a good idea to export the folder which contain the generated parquet files.
+It maybe also a good idea to export the folder which contains the generated parquet files.

+You need to install the dependencies from `requirements-webserver.txt` to use the webserver container.

 Example:
 ```shell